Symbol Distributions in Semantic Communications: A Source-Channel Equilibrium Perspective: Empirical Validation of Symbol Distributions

 We investigate how the variability in dataset entropy influences symbol distributions.
 The entropy variance among samples in a dataset directly affects the effectiveness of variable-length coding, subsequently impacting the resulting symbol distribution.
 To approximate the entropy variability, we compare the losslessly compressed sizes of images (using the PNG format) across datasets.
 As shown in Fig.~\ref{fig:image_rates}, the ImageNet dataset exhibits significantly higher variability in image entropy compared to CIFAR-10.
 This increased entropy variance makes variable-length coding more advantageous for ImageNet, as it allows the system to adapt symbol lengths dynamically to match varying information content across images.

 The effect of this entropy variability is reflected in the resulting symbol distributions.
-Fig.~\ref{fig:symbol_distributions_datasets} shows that the symbol distributions for ImageNet-trained systems lean more towards a Cauchy-like distribution ($\nu=2.84$), while CIFAR-10-trained systems exhibit distributions closer to Gaussian ($\nu=4.75$).
-This observation aligns with our theoretical predictions: datasets with higher entropy variance favor variable-length coding, naturally driving the symbol distribution toward a Cauchy-like form.
+Fig.~\ref{fig:symbol_distributions_datasets} shows that the symbol distributions for ImageNet-trained systems lean more towards a Cauchy-like heavy tailed distribution ($\nu=2.84$), while CIFAR-10-trained systems exhibit distributions closer to Gaussian ($\nu=4.75$).
+This observation aligns with our predictions: datasets with higher entropy variance favor variable-length coding, naturally driving the symbol distribution toward a heavy tailed region.
 Conversely, datasets with relatively uniform entropy, such as CIFAR-10, reduce the need for variable-length coding, resulting in distributions that more closely approximate a Gaussian distribution.
 The NLL was 1.27 for ImageNet and 1.38 for CIFAR-10, respectively.
-These results emphasize the interplay between dataset characteristics and symbol distribution shaping, highlighting the adaptive nature of neural networks in balancing information maximization and bit-length minimization based on training data properties.
+These results emphasize the interplay between dataset characteristics and symbol distribution shaping, highlighting the adaptive nature of neural networks in balancing information maximization and bit-description cost minimization based on training data properties.